This article was last reviewed on

 Viral detection involves finding CMV in a blood, fluid, or tissue sample.
 This can be done either by culturing the virus in a supportive environment or more usually by detecting the virus’s genetic material (CMV DNA).

-Other methods (polymerase chain reaction – PCR) may be used to detect and measure the amount of viral DNA in a patient’s sample.
+Molecular methods (polymerase chain reaction – PCR) are usually used to detect and measure the amount of viral DNA in a patient’s sample.
 Testing can be qualitative, determining the presence or absence of CMV, or quantitative, measuring the amount of virus present.

 The choice of tests and body samples collected depends on the age of the patient, their general health status and symptoms, and on the doctor’s clinical findings and suspicions of organ involvement.
 For instance, a newborn’s urine may be cultured to detect CMV virus, while a pregnant woman may have IgG and IgM blood testing to identify the presence of antibodies and to distinguish between a current primary infection and a previous infection.
 A second IgG test on a new blood sample requested 2 to 3 weeks after the initial test (called a convalescent sample) is performed to determine whether antibody levels are rising/falling, indicating a recent CMV infection.